-Strating a fraction inside the opposition’s half, he let a ball bounce past his heels and then set off in pursuit along the left flank, prodding it further in front of him with the top of his knee.
+Starting a fraction inside the opposition's half, he let a ball bounce past his heels and then set off in pursuit along the left flank, prodding it further in front of him with the top of his knee.
 He left one tackler in his wake and felled another once inside the box, remaining composed enough after losing his boot to beat Tacconi at the far post.
-“From that moment, I became the idol of the fans,” Elkjaer said.
-The civic pride he had bestowed on the city with that one goal was deemed a service great enough to merit a new nickname if not an honorary title, as Gol-kjaer became ‘the Mayor’.
+"From that moment, I became the idol of the fans," Elkjaer said.
+The civic pride he had bestowed on the city with that one goal was deemed a service great enough to merit a new nickname if not an honorary title, as Gol-kjaer became 'the Mayor'.

 Hellas had laid down a marker with that victory.
 But the incredulity remained.
-“If Verona were called Juventus or Roma they would be more credible and more believed in,” Gianni Mura wrote in La Repubblica.
+"If Verona were called Juventus or Roma they would be more credible and more believed in," Gianni Mura wrote in La Repubblica.
 That sentiment became harder and harder to disagree with as Hellas continued to offer guarantees in all but name.
 After 12 games of the season they had exactly the same record at home and away both in terms of results and goal difference.
-At that stage, Hellas’s defensive record was the best in Serie A for 11 years and they were on course to finish with a points tally not seen since 1977, when Juventus had finished on 51, one ahead of and 16 clear of Fiorentina.
-Their opening head-to-head matches with the top seven yielded fours wins and three draws.
+At that stage, Hellas's defensive record was the best in Serie A for 11 years and they were on course for a points tally not seen since 1977, when Juventus had finished on 51, one ahead of Torino and 16 clear of Fiorentina.
+Their opening head-to-head matches with the top seven yielded four wins and three draws.

 Verona's poise, their unflappability, was disturbing the balance of power in Italy, and the team itself was cautiously optimistic when Serie A broke up for the winter.
 "On New Year's Day, my players all went to celebrate together with their wives in Cavalese where we had our training camp," Bagnoli said.
 "When it came to making the toasts at midnight, Fanna raised his glass and said: 'This is the year in which we can realise something great'.
 But what happened in that hotel stayed in that hotel.
 For my part, I had never spoken about the Scudetto in public, only about survival.
 Obviously in the dressing room, I'd said to my lads that I had the impression that we could do something important this year, but I also recommended that these thoughts should stay in the dressing room."